velodrome-finance/contracts/SPECIFICATION.md

 ### Router

 Standard UniswapV2-like Router interface.
 Supports multi-pool swaps, lp deposits and withdrawals.
 All functions support both V1 / V2 pools EXCEPT `addLiquidity` and `removeLiquidity`.
 These support V2 pools only.
+Zapping support is provided for standard ERC20 tokens only (i.e. there is no support for fee-on-transfer tokens etc).

 In addition, the router also supports:
 - Swapping and lp depositing/withdrawing of fee-on-transfer tokens.